Next Parish Council meeting

-Sam Alston (Vice Chair);
+Geoff Smith (Vice Chair);

-Vacancy - We currently have vacancies for two Parish Councillors.Councillors represent the community of Bosley and help manage the community assets (e.g. playground, bus shelter, Community speedwatch equipment etc), campaign on issues affecting the village (e.g broadband), comment on planning applications, help to develop neighbourhood plans, decide on grants for village purposes and much more.
+Vacancy - We currently have vacancies for three Parish Councillors.Councillors to represent the community of Bosley and help manage the community assets (e.g. playground, bus shelter, Community speedwatch equipment etc), campaign on issues affecting the village (e.g broadband), comment on planning applications, help to develop neighbourhood plans, decide on grants for village purposes and much more.

 If you are interested in joining the Parish Council please contact the Clerk for more information